Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 There are quite a few restaurants near Rome pantheon where you can eat outside.
 If you eat right on the piazza where the pantheon is, Piazza della Rotonda, you will pay for the privilege, i.e. it will be expensive.
 And it's pretty touristy.
 And the food is not likely to be anything great.

-And I know that when the weather gets even a little nice, people want to eat outside.
-Many places I recommend on this page do have some form of outdoor seating, and I've included this info for each of them.
+And when the weather gets even a little nice, people want to eat outside.
+Many places I recommend on this page have some form of outdoor seating, and I've included this info for each of them.

 Yes, you will run into other tourists there, especially if you go on the early side (7 or 7:30pm.)
 But if you book for 9 or later (or for a 2pm lunch), you will not only be eating where the Romans eat, but also with them!